 Delivery of All RAW Content on Hard Drive: The client planned to handle all of the post-processing, and simply wanted all of the images provided to them on a hard drive.
 This including the cost of the hard drive and international expedited shipping.

 Feedback: Despite a seemingly clear conversation about their budget initially, we were told that our estimate was a bit too high for them.
 We discussed a few items that we could adjust to bring the expenses down while keeping the creative/licensing fee intact.
 We dropped the scout/prep day by 150 euro, removed the second assistant, reduced the equipment to 1k and cut the misc. expenses in half.
 Additionally, the client said they could provide a hard drive and cover shipping costs, so we removed that expense.
 Those changes helped us get just under 10k euro, which we thought should do the trick.
-Here was the estimate:
+Here was the estimate (click to enlarge):

 Results: The photographer was awarded the project, and we began talking about another project in a different city as well.